tarwn/lessthandot-hugo/blogs/content/posts/2017-07-26-creating-a-local-service-fabric-cluster.md

 Starting on SFNode0, I [download the package][1].
 There is a brief struggle through the overly strict IE security settings (did you know docs.microsoft.com uses google-analytics?).

 Unpack the downloaded archive and make a copy of the ClusterConfig.X509.MultiMachine.json so we can modify a copy without changing the original.
-I&#8217;ve named this &#8220;ClusterConfig.LaunchReady.LocalCluster.json&#8221; for my cluster.
+I've named this “ClusterConfig.LaunchReady.LocalCluster.json” for my cluster.

 ## Step 2: Cluster Configuration File

-The configuration (or &#8220;manifest&#8221;) is explained in detail in [Microsoft Docs][2].
-I&#8217;ll call out the specifics of what I&#8217;m changing as I go.
+The configuration (or “manifest”) is explained in detail in [Microsoft Docs][2].
+I'll call out the specifics of what I'm changing as I go.

 <div id="attachment_8718" style="width: 1034px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2017/07/SFNode0ConfigScreen.png" alt="Initial Cluster Configuration" width="1024" height="768" class="size-full wp-image-8718" srcset="/wp-content/uploads/2017/07/SFNode0ConfigScreen.png 1024w, /wp-content/uploads/2017/07/SFNode0ConfigScreen-300x225.png 300w, /wp-content/uploads/2017/07/SFNode0ConfigScreen-768x576.png 768w" sizes="(max-width: 1024px) 100vw, 1024px" />